Diagnosing bladder cancer

 Tests and procedures used to diagnose bladder cancer may include:

 - Cystoscopy.
 During cystoscopy, your doctor inserts a narrow tube (cystoscope) through your urethra.
-The cystoscope has a lens and fiber-optic lighting system, allowing your doctor to see the inside of your urethra and bladder.
+The cystoscope has a lens and fiber-optic lighting system, allowing your doctor to see and examine the inside of your urethra and bladder.
 You usually receive a local anesthetic during cystoscopy to help make you comfortable.

 - Urine cytology.
 A sample of your urine is analyzed under a microscope to check for cancer cells in a procedure called urine cytology.

 - Imaging tests.
 Imaging tests allow your doctor to examine the structures of your urinary tract.
 Tests to highlight the urinary tract sometimes use a dye, which is injected into a vein before the procedure.
 An intravenous pyelogram is a type of X-ray imaging test that uses a dye to highlight your kidneys, ureters and bladder.
 A computerized tomography (CT) scan is a type of X-ray test that allows your doctor to better see your urinary tract and the surrounding tissues.